TameshkCloud/go-tutorial/1-installation/README.md

 export PATH=$PATH:/usr/local/go/bin
 ```

-Create default directory for our workspace by using:
+two Create default directory for our workspace by using:

 ```bash
 $ mkdir ~/go